wiebow/d71-81writer.c128/README.md

 When the tools starts, make sure if you see the Ultimate DOS version appear under the header.
 If this does not happen, re-check your U2 settings!!
-The tool will not function properly until you see the DOS version.
+The tool will not function until you see the DOS version.

 Select the option you want to perform:

 1 will allow you to set the Ultimate DOS path the tool is looking at.
-2 or 3 will prompt you to enter a D71 or D81 filename. the destination device is asked after that and writing will start.
+2 will prompt you to enter a D71 or D81 filename.

+After entering a valid file name the destination device is asked.
+When a destination (device 8 - 11) is entered the transfer will begin.

+In case the filename does not end in .d71 or .d81 the user will be prompted to select the correct image type.

+Whenever return is pressed without entering anyhting the tool goes back to the beginning.

+A word of warning; this tool does not check if the devices matches the selected image.
+It will gladly try to write a D71 to a 1581.
+The behavior of such a mismatch is uncertain.

 Build the code
 =============